raspberrypilearning/blockscad-bug/en/step_1.md

 title: What you will learn
 ---

-+ Two or three learning objectives
++ 3D modelling with geometric shapes (spheres)
-+ ...should go here
++ Using scale to stretch geometic shapes

 --- /collapse ---